Rural Homes

 Metrics That Capture Rural Complexity

 Effective networks measure both quantitative outputs that funders require and qualitative outcomes that communities value.
-Economic indicators track job creation, business starts, and income changes that demonstrate tangible impact.
+Economic indicators track job creation, business starts, and income changes that show tangible impact.
 Social indicators measure civic participation, social cohesion, and leadership development that strengthen community fabric.
 Infrastructure improvements document broadband adoption, housing quality, and service access that improve quality of life.
 Demographic stability monitors population retention, youth engagement, and newcomer integration that ensure community futures.

 Learning from Failure as Community Strength